 |Computer Network Architects1||Computer network architects design, build and maintain computer networks and devices.||$120,520||Demand is expected to increase +4% between 2021-2031.|

 Note: The values represented in this chart are based on averages.
 Salaries depend on specific roles and qualifications.

-No matter which career path you’re interested in, pursuing a master’s of computer science degree can make it possible for you to increase your salary from the beginning, without waiting to get years of experience in the industry.
+No matter which career path you’re interested in, pursuing a master’s of computer science degree could make it possible for you to increase your salary and reach your career goals faster.